 Focuses on identification of pest problems in crops and on developing an integrated pest management program.
-Students learn to utilize economic thresholds in recommending control methods and will also learn to prevent potential fertility, pest, and environmental problems with crop production practices.
-(24/48) Prerequisite: AGA:114
+Students learn to utilize economic thresholds in recommending

-AGA:853 | 1 Certified Crop Advisor Review
+Certified Crop Advisor Review

 Reviews the competencies required for the national and state certified crop advisor exams.
 (16/0)